felixarntz/ai-services/readme.txt

 1. Upload the entire `ai-services` folder to the `/wp-content/plugins/` directory.
 2. Visit **Plugins**.
 3. Activate the AI Services plugin.

+= Usage =

+You can configure the plugin with your AI service credentials using the _Settings > AI Services_ screen in the WP Admin menu.

 == Frequently Asked Questions ==